-I am a freelance content and copy editor for fiction who is currently available for new projects.
+I am a freelance editor who is currently available for new projects.
 If you are interested in working with me, please fill out my contact form and I will get back to you as soon as possible!
-I have worked with Spencer Hill Press in the past and currently work as a freelancer with Limitless Publishing; references are available upon request.
+On the fiction publishing side, I have worked with Spencer Hill Press in the past and currently work as a freelancer with Limitless Publishing; for nonfiction, I work full time as a copy editor for Hour Media, a magazine publishing company, and have also edited for The New York Times and The Detroit News.
+References are available upon request.

-New clients are offered a free sample edit of up to 20 pages or one chapter, whichever comes first.
+TERMS AND CONDITIONS: New clients for book-length projects are offered a free sample edit of up to 20 pages or one chapter, whichever comes first.
 This allows me to get a sense of the scope of the project and lets prospective clients judge whether my skill set and approach make me a good fit.
+For articles, essays, advertising copy, and other pieces under 10,000 words, I request to view a sample to help determine scope but a sample edit cannot be guaranteed.

-Pricing is determined by word count, although rates may also vary depending on complexity and requested turnaround time.
-(Expedited projects are accepted on a case-by-case basis.)
-Payment is expected upfront through Paypal unless the total is $300 or more — then a 50% deposit is acceptable.
+Payment is expected upfront through Paypal unless the total is $300 or more — then a 50% deposit is acceptable, with the balance required upon completion and before delivery.
 Refunds will not be issued once the client receives the final edited manuscript, except in cases of file corruption or incompatibility issues where my software or hardware are at fault.
 If these issues are discovered after delivery, and it can be definitively proven that my hardware/software were the cause, I will work with the client to either correct the issue free of charge or issue a full or partial refund.
 (Rest assured: this has never happened to date!)
+By hiring me, you are also acknowledging that paid editing services cannot guarantee sales or positive reception of the content of a published piece and you will not use either outcome to judge my performance.

 Using Microsoft Word’s Track Changes feature, I will edit your manuscript and flag any areas that are unclear.
 Turnaround time depends on word count and my current workload, but novel-length projects (~60,000-90,000 words) are generally completed within 10 business days (two weeks).
 A copy edit entails the following: